PaulKinlan/paul.kinlan.me/content/en/2021-06-13-bcd-a-hidden-web-compat-gem.markdown

 [The project is active too](https://github.com/mdn/browser-compat-data/pulse/monthly), with a lot of work done by the Open Web Docs team and includes a comprehensive [Governance](https://github.com/mdn/browser-compat-data/blob/main/GOVERNANCE.md) model.
 Even better, the data is [accessible](https://www.npmjs.com/package/@mdn/browser-compat-data).

 Wouldn't it be great if you could query that data?
 It turns out you can.
-BCD has an NPM module that contains all that data.
+BCD has an [NPM module](https://www.npmjs.com/package/@mdn/browser-compat-data) that contains all that data which can be unpakaged like so `const response = await fetch("https://unpkg.com/@mdn/browser-compat-data@3.3.7/data.json");`.

-So I built a simple of Demo: [The Web Of ...](https://the-web-of.glitch.me/) - it takes the BCD data and for any given date it will work out what browser versions were available filtered by your preferred set of browsers (i.e, Chrome, Safari, Firefox etc - defaulting to all measured browsers) and then filtered by the area of the web platform you care about the most (APIs, HTML, CSS etc.)
+Using this data, I built a simple of Demo: [The Web Of ...](https://the-web-of.glitch.me/) ([Source](https://github.com/PaulKinlan/the-web-of)) - it takes the BCD data and for any given date it will work out what browser versions were available filtered by your preferred set of browsers (i.e, Chrome, Safari, Firefox etc - defaulting to all measured browsers) and then filtered by the area of the web platform you care about the most (APIs, HTML, CSS etc.)

 <picture>
   <source